Taliban poppy ban is economic hit to farmers – DW – 12/06/2024

 Afghanistan is one of the poorest countries in the world, with up to 80% of its population working in agriculture.

-Many socially disadvantaged groups, such as unemployed people and women in rural regions, also benefited from this.
+Many socially disadvantaged groups, such as unemployed people and women in rural regions, also benefited from opium cultivation.

-Considering the current drought and difficult climatic conditions in Afghanistan, there are not many other economically viable and environmentally friendly options for them in sight.
+Considering the current drought and difficult climatic conditions in Afghanistan, there aren't many other economically viable and environmentally friendly options for them in sight.

 Before the Taliban seized power in 2021, Afghanistan's government had no success in combating poppy farming.